 Post & McCord of Brookyln, New York

-Manufacturing works opened 1877, closed by American Bridge Company in 1903.
-Did not construct railroad bridges.
+Manufacturing works at Green Point, Long Island City, New York City opened 1877, closed by American Bridge Company in 1915.
+This company built at least one railroad bridge.

 J.B. and J.M.
 Cornell Company of Cornell, New York

 Opened plant in 1897, closed by American Bridge Company in 1909.
-Not known to build bridges.
+The company dates to 1847, when it began creating cast iron building facades.
+This company is not believed to have built bridges.

 J.G.
 Wagner and Co. of Milwaukee